jeffwongqy/Uniform-Singapore-Energy-Price-2025/README.md

 - The PACF plot showed a strong spike at lag 1 followed by a sharp decline, indicating that only one significant autoregressive term was needed.
 Therefore, p = 1.
 - The ACF plot also displayed a significant spike at lag 1 with gradual decay afterward, suggesting a first-order moving-average process.
 Therefore, q = 1.

+### 3.2 ARIMA Model Representation
+The fitted ARIMA model can be expressed as:

+### 3.3 Interpretation of ARIMA Summary Outputs
+The ARIMA summary output provides statistical information about the fitted model:
+- AR coefficient (ar.L1) measures the relationship between the current differenced value and its previous value.
+- MA coefficient (ma.L1) measures the relationship between the current value and the previous forecast error.
+- Standard Error indicates the uncertainty associated with each estimated coefficient.
+- z-statistic and p-value determine whether the coefficients are statistically significant. (i.e. Small p-values (typically less than 0.05) indicate that the coefficient contributes meaningfully to the model.)

+### 3.4 Residual Diagnostics
+After fitting the ARIMA model, residual diagnostics were analyzed to determine whether the remaining errors behaved like white noise.
+- Residual Plot: Residuals fluctuated randomly around zero without obvious patterns, suggesting that most linear dependencies were removed.
+- Histogram/ Density Plot: The residual distribution appeared approximately centered around zero, although some heavy tails remained due to volatility in electricity prices.
+- ACF of residuals: The residuals autocorrelations were relatively small and mostly within confidence intervals, indicating limited remaining serial correlation.
+- Ljung-Box Test: This test evaluates whether residual autocorrelation remains significant.
+Insignificant p-values suggest that the residuals behave similarly to white noise.

+### 3.5 Intermediate Conclusion
+Despite removing most linear structure, the residuals still displayed periods of changing variance, known as heteroscedasticity.
+This justified the use of GARCH (1, 1) model in the next stage to capture volatility clustering.

 ## 4.0 GARCH (1, 1)